jlake503/Design6/Lab3/README.md

 # Lab 3
-In Lab 3, students shall study the Lesson 3 repository and install several Python packages, such as jdcal, astral, geopy, pytz, and psutil.
-Students shall then use the command line to execute a series of commands as following:
+In Lab 3, students will study the Lesson 3 repository and install several Python packages, such as jdcal, astral, geopy, pytz, and psutil.
+Students will then use the command line to execute a series of commands as following:

 ```
 cd ~/iot